-We believe in gently stimulating the body to heal itself, mainly through the use of homeopathic remedies.
 Homepathy has been used throughout the world since Samuel Hahnemann introduced this complete system of medicine in the late 1700s.
 Homeopathy is based on the Law of Similars, like cures like, or “Similia Similibus Curentur”, which means that a remedy produces symptoms in a healthy person that will cure a person in a diseased state.
 It is the opposite of traditional western allopathic medications that suppress symptoms.
-Homeopathy treats the root cause of disease.
-Used extensively in Europe and Asia today, Homeopathy is becoming more popular now in North America.
+Homeopathy treats the root cause of disease by gently stimulating the body to heal itself.

-Mary is a graduate of the Canadian College of Homeopathic Medicine (CCHM) and has been trained in Classical Homeopathy.
+Mary was trained in Classical Homeopathy at the Canadian College of Homeopathic Medicine (CCHM).
 She is registered with the College of Homeopaths of Ontario.

 Homeopathy is now a regulated profession in Ontario?
 Please visit the College of Homeopaths of Ontario website for information.

 Mary Paterson Blackmore, DCHM (Hons), is the owner of Blackmore Wellness in Snow Road Station, where she treats a variety of chronic and acute conditions.
 Mary also visits patients at their homes, depending on proximity.
 Appointments may be in person or by telephone.
 Mary also practices at Lotus Wings in Perth on Saturdays and by special appointment.
 (30C North Street, Perth, ON K7H 2S7)